xocolatl-aficionado/Quizzeria/README.md

 ### On the cloud

-Simply visit our [codesandbox deployment](https://0mj3mq-3000.csb.app/) and use [these](#credentials-to-use) credentials.<br>
+- To view the project running on Codesandbox [Click Here](#) and use [these](#credentials-to-use) credentials.
-To view the sprint 2 codebase on CodeSandbox - [Click Here](https://codesandbox.io/p/github/mehadihn/software-engineering-project/master)
+- To view the Sprint 3 codebase on CodeSandbox [Click Here](https://codesandbox.io/p/github/mehadihn/software-engineering-project/master)

 ### Locally

 To run the code locally, you’ll need to define your environment variables through the `.env.local` file or creating a `.env` file first.
 For a sample `.env` file, refer to `.env.example`.
 Use the same mongodb url (since it is set to the team mongodb instance url) and use your appropriate localhost url for the nextauth and host keys.